Complaints and Concerns

 The Special Consideration policy has been written to inform UAL Approved Centres who offer UAL Awarding Body qualifications about the requirements to submit a Special Consideration application, including what constitutes a Special Consideration, the process to be followed and its associated timelines.

-Externally Assessed Qualifications*
+Externally Assessed UAL qualifications retake

 Malpractice and Maladministration